sindresorhus/refined-twitter-old/readme.md

 > An extension that makes Chrome always use the [mobile web](https://mobile.twitter.com) version of Twitter, which is much faster and better looking than the old [desktop web](https://twitter.com) version.
 When you open a link that would normally be to desktop Twitter, this extension redirects you to the mobile web version and makes it wider.

 I'm happy to receive feature requests.
 See [refined-github](https://github.com/sindresorhus/refined-github#highlights) for inspiration of the possibilities.
+Can be new features, interface tweaks, more keyboard shortcuts, etc. Pull requests preferable.

 **Check out [Anatine <img src="https://raw.githubusercontent.com/sindresorhus/anatine/master/media/Icon.png" width="23">](https://github.com/sindresorhus/anatine) — Desktop app version of this**